jonathan-odonnell/milestone-project-3/testing.md

 5. Verify that if the user clicks on a product's delete button, the product is deleted, the category filters lists are updated, the page reloads and a toast appears informing the user that the product has been successfully deleted.
     - Outcome: Pass

-6. Verify that when the user clicks on the pagination links, the products in the relevant positions in the products list are displayed in the table.
+6. Verify that if there are more than 10 results in the products list, pagination links are displayed and when the user clicks on a link, cards for the products in the relevant positions in the products list are displayed.
     - Outcome: Pass

 7. Verify that users who are not signed in cannot access the product management page by manually typing in it's URL and are returned to the sign in page.